-I’m not asking for anything out of the ordinary.
-On the contrary, I try to make sure I’m booking flights where it should be easy to interline bags, such as sticking to the same airline alliance for all of the flights.
-I am also usually trying to do this when I’m checking in for a business class flight, which has helped my odds in getting a helpful check-in agent.
+I try to make sure I’m booking flights where it should be easy to interline bags, such as sticking to the same airline alliance for all of the flights.
+I am also usually trying to do this when I’m checking in for a business class flight, which has helped my odds of getting a helpful check-in agent.

 Will this work for you?

 I wish there were a set answer I could give, but there are so many variables, including the employee’s willingness to check your bags at your departure airport, that there’s no sure thing.
 Delta and United have published policies to check bags through if you’re flying with an alliance partner.
 American’s policy says they will not check the bag through on separate PNRs with partner airlines or even with their own planes.

 If you’re going to make two separate reservations, make sure to leave enough time during your connection to plan for the worst-case scenario.
 That would be if you were required to pick up your bags from the baggage claim and go back to the check-in desk for your connecting flight.
 If you’re connecting in a country that requires a visa for you to enter, this may be a problem and in that case, it would make sense to book flights on the same PNR, even if it means paying a little more for the ticket.
 The peace of mind will be worth it.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Want to sponsor a post, write something for Your Mileage May Vary, or put ads on our site?
 Click here for more info.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and sign up to get emailed notifications of when we post.

 Whether you’ve read our articles before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!

 This post first appeared on Your Mileage May Vary